JohanesB/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 6: a function that capitalizes all words of a string.
+task 7: a function that encodes a string into 1337.